ahilbers/renewable_test_PSMs/documentation/README.md

 ## Additional information

+Additional information, such as the precise mathematical optimisation problem solved by each model, are available in `documentation.pdf`.

 Additional information, such as the precise mathematical optimisation problem solved for each model setting, are available in the following paper:

 | Model in paper | Model in this repository |